The Dream Team looks to acquire the 22 Disney sports channels and create a network for the culture.

 If there were actually black-owned sports stations, Kaepernick and Hill would have numerous regional platforms to express their views and offset the negative images and one-sided commentary that occurs every day in mainstream sports coverage.

 “My thing is if Jemele says something you don’t like, “LL said in reference to the journalist’s historic Twitter battle with Donald Trump.
 “Someone can be on there expressing a contrarian view, but don’t silence her.
 Let’s let all the voices be heard.
 Let’s not control the narrative.
 The narrative has to be authentic.
 Whoever that voice is, kids want to hear from them.”

 The Future: An All-Inclusive Sports Media

-The fact that the company would be willing to sell its sports stations off to Cube and LL when they might not even be the highest bidders implies an understanding by Disney and The Justice Department that issues concerning the intersection of politics, pop culture and sports needs a platform unto itself.
+The fact that the company would be willing to sell its sports stations off to Cube and LL when they might not even be the highest bidders implies an understanding by Disney and The Justice Department that issues concerning the intersection of politics, pop culture, and sports need a platform unto itself.

 Young people of color need a community to vent, celebrate, exchange culture and diverse thoughts on sports.
 In the long run, it will help all the major American sports expand in reach and profitability.

 “MLB is going to get a new audience,” LL told NBC.
 “They’re going to get a new generation of viewers.
 We want to work closely with MLB, work closely with the NBA and all of the leagues to hit the reset button to bring new people to the table.
 It’s been the same thing over and over again, and we believe the same way we reinvented music and hip hop in a lot of ways, we believe in reinventing where sports and culture intersect.”